Phase transitions and polarization switching in quasi-one-dimensional organic ferroelectrics of phenyltetrazole family: Appendix

 \section{Appendix}

-The typical dependence of the order parameters in APHTZ in the vicinity of the switching induced by the electric field $E_b$ is depicted in fig.~\ref{APHTZ-eta}.
+The typical dependences of the order parameters in APHTZ in the vicinity of the switching induced by the electric field $E_b$ are depicted in fig.~\ref{APHTZ-eta}.
 Note that just above the transition $\eta_1^+=-\eta_2^+$.
-Using Eqs.~(\ref{APHTZ-ordpareq}) it can also be shown that in the linear over $E_b$ approximation, appropriate for $T<T^*$ as seen in fig.~\ref{APHTZ-eta}, we have
+Using Eqs.~(\ref{APHTZ-ordpareq}) it can also be shown that in the linear over $E_b$ approximation, which as seen in fig.~\ref{APHTZ-eta} is well appropriate for $T<T^*$, we have

 where $\eta_0$ is the spontaneous order parameter in the FE-I phase.